Scroll left to review

 Prior to each dose of TRODELVY, premedication for prevention of CINV is recommended

-- Premedicate with a 2- or 3-drug combination (eg, dexamethasone with either a 5-HT3 receptor antagonist or an NK1 receptor antagonist, as well as other drugs as needed)
+- Premedicate with a 2- or 3-drug combination regimen (eg, dexamethasone with either a 5-HT3 receptor antagonist or an NK1 receptor antagonist, as well as other drugs as needed)

 - Additional antiemetics and other supportive measures may also be employed as clinically indicated

-Note: All patients should be given take-home medications with clear instructions for prevention and treatment of delayed nausea and vomiting
+Note: Be sure to advise patients of the risk of nausea and vomiting.
+All patients should be given take-home medications with clear instructions for prevention and treatment of delayed nausea and vomiting.
+Instruct patients to immediately contact their healthcare provider if they experience uncontrolled nausea or vomiting.

 MANAGEMENT STRATEGIES